RFullum/DirtyLittleBassSynth/README.md

 ### Ring Mod

-Tone controls the waveshape of the ring modulator, morphing from Sine to Square.
+Tone controls the wave-shape of the ring modulator, morphing from Sine to Square.
 The Pitch range is -2 to +2 octaves, defaulting to unison.
 Dry/Wet blends with the main Osc signal.

 ### Freq Shift